$52.10-$71.04 Hourly / $4,168.28-$5,683.56 BiWeekly /

 Two (2) years of the General Experience must have been supervising professional level staff.

-For state employees, this is the level of Fiscal/Administrative Supervisor.
+For state employees, this is the level of Budget Specialist or Fiscal/Administrative Supervisor.

 1. College training may be substituted for the General Experience on the basis of fifteen (15) semester hours equalling one-half (1/2) year of experience to a maximum of four (4) years for a Bachelor's degree.